the-turing-way/the-turing-way/book/website/community-handbook/community-calls/community-calls-core-team.md

 - (For volunteers): How
 - (For both): What was the "responsibility" of a core team member of _The Turing Way_?

-The lack of clarity on "who" was a part of the core team reinforced the question of who was accountable for facilitating contributions or contributing directly to _The Turing Way_ project.
-This "core team" call – in trying to address the needs of both of these groups, created a deadlock in decision-making, which generally.
+The lack of clarity on "who" was a part of the core team begged the question of who was accountable for facilitating contributions or contributing directly to _The Turing Way_ project.
+This "core team" call – in trying to address the needs of both of these groups, created a deadlock in decision-making and reinforced power dynamics within the project.

 2. **The purpose of call evolved over time.**

 These calls were initiated as a process of formalisation within _The Turing Way_ community.
 Even the act of gathering diverse participants from the project was initially identified as a need within the project.

 As the community continued to grow significantly throughout 2022 and 2023 with new work packages and projects, the core team of the project that met at these calls grew alongside this, as did the need to address blocks for decision-making within the community.
+To address this, the Core Team Meetings evolved into a place for receiving feedback from across a wide range of community leadership within the project.
+Facilitated written exercises and verbal discussions during these calls enabled the gathering of this feedback.

-This call, while it assembled community leaders from across the project, was identified to be a closed space (i.e. the call was not open to observers from the wider community as well as to others from aligned communities).
-In other words, the call was closed to the "core" from the beginning, and the next stage of the project required a more open forum where feedback and observation from the broader community and from aligned communities could be made more possible.
+Furthermore, this call, while it assembled community leaders from across the project, was also identified to be a closed space (i.e. the call was not open to observers from the wider community as well as to others from aligned communities).
+In other words, the call was closed to the "core team" from the beginning, and the next stage of the project required a more open forum where feedback and observation from the broader community and from aligned communities could be made possible.

 The current reformated call centers an open "community forum"-style call over the format of "closed core team meeting" space.

-3. **The feedback received during the calls needed different meeting infrastructure to actualise.**
+3. **The feedback received during the calls needed different meeting infrastructure to act upon it.**

-During the two final core team meeting calls in June and September 2023, the feedback received seemed to repeat.
+While these themes have been present throughout the entire process of organising the Core Team Meetings, during the two final Core Team Meetings in June and September 2023 in particular, the feedback received demonstrated strong needs for clarity regarding institutional support, decision-making, institutional association, staff capacity, funding, and more.

+Because the feedback shared in both meetings demonstrated their urgency (and in many ways, repeated the same feedback in different forms), this reinforced the need to transition this space into another format in 2024 and required _The Turing Way_ core delivery team to take different actions.

+This informed what is currently ongoing documentation that aims to clarify the relationship between the Alan Turing Institute and _The Turing Way_ project, Working Group needs and "how-to" guides, and the "Three-levels of decision-making" within the project.

+The transition of the "Core Team Meeting" into a broader "Open Governance Forum/Call" has allowed for the development of possible "solutions" or documented much-needed clarifications for recurring questions within the project.